eoscanada/eosc/README.md

 eosc vote --help
 ```

-and run somethig like this:
+and run something like this:

 ```
 eosc vote producers [your account] [producer1] [producer2] [producer3]